 Dual diagnosis treatment is a specialized approach because it addresses mental health disorders and substance abuse concurrently.
 This essential treatment recognizes the connection between these two aspects, and the result is that dual diagnosis treatment can provide a holistic and effective approach to recovery.

 It’s crucial to treat both conditions at the same time because they often worsen each other.
 Ignoring one aspect can lead to an incomplete recovery and a higher risk of relapse.
 Fortunately, the medical community recognizes the importance of dual diagnosis.
-For example, the first-ever official Dual Diagnosis Awareness Day was observed on May 15, 2018.

 Exploring the Correlative Relationship of Dual Diagnosis